atari-monk/vanilla-web/index.md

 ### Local Test Version

 To test css and js locally in development mode
-Use npm serve on repo root to serve test pages
+Use npm serve, on repo root, to serve test pages